Monday, June 13, 2016

 There are movies that are not period pieces, but still couldn't be remade and set in the present day, due to changes in technology and personal mores.

-One that I thought could be included on this list was Rear Window, Alfred Hitchcock's 1954 thriller in which Jimmy Stewart, bored because he's laid up in a wheelchair with a broken leg, uses his binoculars to spy on his neighbors, and sees evidence that Raymond Burr may have murdered his wife, but as trouble convincing anyone to believe him.
+One that I thought could be included on this list was Rear Window, Alfred Hitchcock's 1954 thriller in which Jimmy Stewart, bored because he's laid up in a wheelchair with a broken leg, uses his binoculars to spy on his neighbors, and sees evidence that Raymond Burr may have murdered his wife, but has trouble convincing anyone to believe him.

-Knowing that technology could make it easier to catch such a killer, producers remade the film in 1998, with Christopher Reeve, already a paraplegic, using the high tech in his apartment to set a trap for the killer.
+Knowing that technology could make it easier to catch such a killer, producers remade the film in 1998, with Christopher Reeve, already a quadriplegic, using the high tech in his apartment to set a trap for the killer.
 But it's still not quite the same story.

 But the TV show Castle got around this, by playing it for laughs, as Rick, temporarily wheelchair-bound due to a skiing accident, tried to record evidence with his video camera, but he didn't hit the record button in time.